 There is much more to Lancaster – it has a small arts, music and theatre scene with decent venues.
 Campaigns on various social and environmental issues are frequent.
 And a few festivals.
 But the differences in political attitudes, levels of educational attainment, social class, and wealth were clear, and the unemployment rate high, particularly on the Morecambe side of the river [good article on Morecambe and Brexit, Nov 2019].
 The political divisions were clear from the results of the various local and European elections I participated in during my time in the city.
 I had come from an inner Melbourne suburb with voting for the Greens above 25%, massive gentrification, and over-inflated property prices.
 Citizen activism was very high, and the population increasingly multicultural.
 In Lancaster, Greens only performed well in the local elections, and housing seemed extraordinary cheap.
-A good sized 3 bed house was more than the price of a Melbourne studio flat.
+A good sized 3 bed house was much less than the price of a Melbourne studio flat.
 There was no gentrification at all that I could see, and plenty of vacancies on the High Street.